Basketball | How Hudl Breaks Down Video

 The player shoots while falling down or out of control.

-A player establishes their position near the high or low post, receives the ball, and moves to create space from the defender to attempt a jumper, layup, dunk or floater.
+A player establishes their position near the high or low post, receives the ball, and moves to create space from the defender to attempt a jump shot, layup, dunk or floater.